mirilab-photonics/software-for-quantum-networks/README.md

+This repository is a fork of qsi: https://github.com/tqsd/special_issue_quantum

+For the paper "Photonic Unitary Circuits for Quantum Information Processing" part of the Special Issue on Quantum.

 # QSI

 This repository includes basic codebase for quantum device simulation.
 The premise of this simulator is that all simulatable devices implement their actions on a particular quantum state in the **quantum channel formalism**, more specifically using Kraus representation.
 A module represents actions of one device.
 Since module can be implemented in any language, there needs to be some protocol for communication between the **coordinator** and the modules.
 This repository implements the protocol for easy integration in Python.
 Messages are clearly defined, so implementation in other languages should also be relatively easy.